In this page

 If you are applying for funding for design and construction within the same financial year you must submit your detailed designs as soon as they are available to Welsh Government for consideration, and before you begin construction.

-Please note that we will no longer provide funding for 20mph schemes through Safe Routes in Communities Due to the implementation of a default 20mph speed limit in Wales, which will come into force in September 2023.
+Please note that we will no longer provide funding for 20mph schemes through Safe Routes in Communities due to the implementation of the default 20mph speed limit in most built-up areas in Wales, which came into force in September 2023.
 Local authorities will continue to receive funding for this work via the 20mph grant.

 Local authorities can work together on their applications.
 The lead local authority must be identified for each scheme.
 Funding would be allocated to the lead local authority.